kyrollos2/FishHook/README.md

 # Introducing Fish Book: Your Ultimate Guide to America's Premier Fishing Spots

 Fish Book is the definitive app for passionate fishermen across the United States.
-This app helps fishermen explore prime fishing!
+This app helps fishermen explore prime fishing locations and share their love for angling!

-locations and share their love for angling.
-Discover the nation's top fishing spots, access real-time weather updates and precise GPS coordinates, and engage with a vibrant fishing community.
+<b>Discover the nation's top fishing spots, access real-time weather updates and precise GPS coordinates, and engage with a vibrant fishing community.</b>

  ![Screenshot 2023-11-05 114335](https://github.com/kyrollos2/HackNJIT/assets/149887130/b304e946-cab6-4ee9-a6cf-a35608ef10a9)